claudio-tw/minerva/experiments/experiment_1/notes.md

 the features that are relevant for the prediction.

-We adopt the following architecture for Minera:
+We adopt the following architecture for Minerva:

 ```
-# Design architecture
 dimension_of_residual_block = 512
 num_res_layers = 4
 scaler = 2